F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 **Does it matter if I use Cloud Failover in same network or across network?**

 Cloud Failover is agnostic to same-network and across-network topologies.
-See the next question for more information.
+However, see the next question for more information regarding AWS.

 |